 In the Postojna region, you will find many caves.
-However, this one is located underneath a very high limestone cliff, which gives it a rather mysterious feel when you see the entrance.
-Open from April until the end of September; visitors can see the old ruins of a watermill, in the flow of the Unica River.
-The cave is one long tunnel, packed with eerie sights to enjoy.
-This isn’t one of the most visited caves in the region, so that means you’re unlikely to run into huge crowds, also meaning more space.
+However, this one is located underneath a very high limestone cliff, which gives it a somewhat mysterious feel when you see the entrance.
+From April until the end of September, visitors can see the old ruins of a watermill in the Unica River flow.

 In the Postojna region, you will find Pivka Cave, through which the River Pivka flows.
-You can visit all passages which the river flows through, which is unusual in itself.
-The gentle flowing water is home to many different types of organism, and the cave is actually quite light and airy, without feeling at all oppressive, which is one of the main attractions.
-Visits in May, June, and September need to be pre-arranged, however during July and August there are two daily tours on offer.
+You can visit all passages through which the river flows, which is unusual.
+The gently flowing water is home to many different types of organisms.

-The largest of the Karst caves in the Dolenjska Region is the easily accessible Kostanjevica Cave, and here you will also find smaller caves, potholes, swallow holes and springs too.
+The largest Karst cave in the Dolenjska Region is the easily accessible Kostanjevica Cave, and here you will also find smaller caves, potholes, swallow holes, and springs.

 Krizna Jama Cave

-Located on the eastern banks of the Cerknica Lake in the Grahovo region you will find Krizna Jama Cave, famous for the excavated bones of the now extinct cave bear.
-The cave is around 8km long, and you will find beautiful stalactites throughout its length, as well as around 50 lakes running along the cave network.
-You can tour the caves with a guide, which takes around an hour, however, if you want to enjoy a boat tour of the lake we highly recommend that as well.
-You need to book your visit well in advance and note that boat trips need larger groups to fill the itinerary.
+You can tour the caves with a guide, which takes around an hour; however, if you want to enjoy a boat tour of the lake, we highly recommend that as well.
+You must book your visit well and note that boat trips need larger groups to fill the itinerary.